syncthing/syncthing-android/README.md

 - UI explains why syncthing is running or not.
 - "Battery eater" problem is fixed.
 - Android 8, 9 and Q support.
-- Light and Dark theme.
+- Discover other Syncthing devices on the same network and easily add them.

 A wrapper of [Syncthing](https://github.com/syncthing/syncthing) for Android.
 Head to the "releases" section or F-Droid for builds.
 Please open an issue under this fork if you need help.
 Important: Please don't file bugs at the upstream repository "syncthing-android" if you are using this fork.